 Documentation must be provided by a professional qualified to diagnose in the area of the disability.

-- note-taker/digital recorder
+- digital audio recorder

-- visual language interpreter/captionist
+- visual language interpreter or real time transcriber

-- FM system
+- FM application system

-- separate setting (shared or separate space)
+- separate setting (shared or separate space as available)